2014 THUNDER CAR RULES

 .centerlinks, pitman, and idler arms must be stock OEM automotive parts but do not have to match year, and model of chassis.
 If GM chassis is used then a GM OEM centerlink must be used.

 Exhaust pipes must exit to the outside of the car to the rear of the driver and ahead of the rear wheels.
 Exhaust pipes should be firmly mounted and have no sharp edges or protrude outside of the bodyline.
-Maximum exhaust not to exceed 2 1/4” outside diameter.
-2 1/4” maximum I.D. inlet and outlet mufflers are mandatory.
+Maximum exhaust not to exceed 3” outside diameter.

-Original cast iron exhaust manifolds only.
+Original cast iron exhaust manifolds allowed.
 No ram horn manifolds allowed.
-Exhaust manifolds may not be inverted.
-Manifolds must remain stock as produced
+Exhaust manifolds may be inverted.
+If using stock manifolds, they must remain stock as produced.